richardwilkes/cef/README.md

 Go bindings for the
 [Chromium Embedded Framework (CEF)](https://bitbucket.org/chromiumembedded/cef).

+Currently works for macOS and Windows.
+Linux support will be coming at some point as well.

 ## Initial setup
 Run `setup.sh` in this directory to pull the version of CEF these bindings were created for.